zeldaret/oot/docs/music_macro_language.md

 It's recommended to avoid using this command while audio is playing on the sequence, as this can result in undefined behavior.

 In general, it is not necessary to use this command, as by default the sequence player will use any free notes in the global note pool.
 This command also is not useful for addressing issues with notes cutting out on channels in a sequence, as this applies to the sequence player itself.
-Howver, it can be useful for preventing other sequences from stealing notes from this sequence.
+However, it can be useful for preventing other sequences from stealing notes from this sequence.

 **Parameters:**
 * `count` [integer: 0-255] - The number of notes to allocate.